Prior art search – 4 Cases where finding reference was next to impossible

-We knew that a lot of discussions happen in these committee and various ideas get exchanged.
+We knew that a lot of discussions happen in these committees and various ideas get exchanged.
 Hence, we reviewed each and every discussion and IEEE papers where the inventor had a contribution.

 Guess what, we came across a version of IEEE standard 802.11 from 2007 that described the very similar though in a bit different manner.

 That was a great find.
 Before we could have done a happy dance, we found that this standard was published post the priority date of the subject patent.
 Back to the square one!

 We were well aware that there were numbers of members that contributed to this Standard, hence there was a hope that the relevant section could have been proposed by another contributor and before the priority date.